-Let’s explore what it means to be a facilitator at Talking Stick.
+Let’s explore what it means to be a facilitator at Harmony.
 When strangers ask me what I do, sometimes I just say that I’m a teacher to keep the conversation uncomplicated.
 But that is an inaccurate characterization.
 I am in fact a facilitator of the learning process.

 The word “Teacher” has an image problem.
 The “Teacher” is perceived as authoritative, sadistic, and unsympathetic .
 We fear the teacher, we mock the teacher, and we wish the teacher would sit on chewed gum.
 Then there’s the opposite impression: the “Teacher” is a hero, selfless, and dedicated.
 The “Teacher” is unappreciated, underpaid, and unsung.
 This is the “Teacher” as noble savage.
 The reality is that teachers are a diverse people with a variety motivations, skill levels, areas of expertise and levels of compassion.
 Their main role, however, is to impart information that is to be memorized, tested, and then theoretically applied to real life.
 Most teachers are set up to fail by being given too many students in one classroom that operate within too wide a spectrum of academic and social skills.

 Facilitators, on the other hand, are expected to give support in areas beyond only academic, such as interpersonal and fine motor skills.
 Facilitation is a process that is used to add content, process, and structure to meet the needs of an individual or a group.
 The facilitator focuses on the process of a person or persons as they obtain knowledge and information, work collaboratively, and accomplish their objectives.
 The facilitator does not decide what those objectives are but helps participants to identify what they want to do and draws from the participants ideas about how to implement their desires.